House 99 by David Beckham Softer Touch Beard Oil Review

 Review

-Results you may expect from using House 99 by David Beckham Softer Touch Beard Oil:
+Does House 99 by David Beckham Softer Touch Beard Oil Work?

-Quite moisturizing: House 99 by David Beckham Softer Touch Beard Oil has a moisturizing rating of 5.5 out of 10.
+According to CreamScan analysis, House 99 by David Beckham Softer Touch Beard Oil is quite moisturizing, with a moisturizing rating of 5.5 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 1.0 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Caprylic/Capric Triglyceride (est. ≈25.9%).